t81dev/ternary-delta/docs/90-windows-ternary-store.md

+Below is a **tightened reiteration** of `90-windows-ternary-store.md`.
+No scope changes.
+No new claims.
+This is a **clarity and boundary polish** only—aimed at making the document harder to misread, easier to falsify, and safer if cited.

+I’ve preserved your structure and intent while sharpening a few phrases that could otherwise invite over-interpretation.

+---

 # Windows Ternary Store (Speculative)

-This document describes a **hypothetical Windows kernel memory service** that uses **ternary representation as a semantic compression layer** to reduce memory traffic and effective working-set size.
+This document describes a **hypothetical Windows kernel memory service** that uses **ternary representation as a semantic compression layer** to reduce **memory traffic** and **effective working-set size** for *explicitly qualified workloads*.

 It does **not** propose new hardware.
 It does **not** redefine virtual memory.
-It does **not** transparently alter all allocations.
+It does **not** transparently alter general-purpose allocations.

-Everything here is **opt-in, bounded, and reversible**.
+All behavior described here is **opt-in, bounded, reversible, and failure-tolerant**.

 ---